 Beginners first learn to stretch and increase their stamina in basic postures before progressing to more complicated ones – this is one of the reasons why Iyengar yoga is safe and suitable for people of all ages.

-A lot of care and attention goes into correct alignment, and poses are taught to be held longer so that the body gets the most benefit, and can fully experience the moment.
-In Iyengar yoga, asanas or postures are well known for their precision and attention to detail and alignment.
+A lot of care and attention goes into correct alignment, and poses are taught to be held longer so that the body gets the most benefit, and muscles have time to stretch.
+In Iyengar yoga, asanas or postures are well known for their precision and attention to detail in aligning the body correctly.